vmware-tanzu/tanzu-plugin-runtime/test/cross-version-api-compatibility.md

 ### High-level test API

-To write compatibility test cases, the test writer should be aware of below high level framework Test APIs, each below api helps to test specific runtime api by constructing test command:
+To write compatibility test cases, the test writer should be aware of below high level framework Test APIs, each below API helps to test specific runtime API by constructing test command:
+We need to use the below test helper functions to construct specific test command, the input data for each high level apis changes based on runtime version's its being tested, for more details look into the input parameter's type definition.

 ``` go
 func NewSetXXXCommand(setXXXInputOptions SetXXXInputOptions, setXXXOutputOptions SetXXXOutputOptions) (*Command, error)